octater/dirt-napstr-client/README.md

 ## Description

-My capstone project was to build a gravesite tracker appliction.
+My capstone project was to build a gravesite tracker application.
 A user must be signed in before they can create/view/modify/delete their entries.

 ## Project Links

-#### Back-End Deplpyed
+#### Back-End Deployed
 [ProjectApiDeployed](https://octater-dirt-napstr-api.herokuapp.com/)
 #### Back-End Repo
 [ProjectApiRepo](https://github.com/octater/dirt-napstr-api)